Micro Unit Part Three

 Because she also gave me a disposable towel, I cut it up and used some pieces to wash my face and some to clean my counter.

 My final towel diary.
-During this, I realized that I felt really comfortable having Lynn's towel in my space, and that was because I had the context of it being her gym towel, and that I had a clean reusable towel.
+Writing this, I realized that I felt really comfortable having Lynn's towel in my space because I had the context of it being Lynn's (whom I trust) gym towel, and that I had a clean, disposable towel.

 Reflection of Activity